Rapid Changes in the IT Industry Have Impacted the Roles IT Channel Partners Play in their Partnership

 Opportunities in the Cloud for Independent Software Vendors

 Cloud Computing significantly alters ISVs’ traditional business model.
 As long as ISVs are open to meeting the changing market needs, the 5 SaaS value propositions mentioned earlier can open doors to newer opportunities.

-Where traditional ISVs focuses on software development, features, capabilities, and sales as the main objectives for delivering a software, cloud-based software providers focus on further resources to run their infrastructure.
+Where traditional ISVs focuses on software development, features, capabilities, and sales as the main objectives for delivering software, cloud-based software providers focus on further resources to run their infrastructure.
 To overcome this obstacle, cloud-based software vendors have created their own data centers with teams for creating, maintaining, and updating dedicated applications for every customer.
 The different layers of Cloud Computing (IaaS, PaaS, and SaaS) that allow for a software application to be divided into smaller modules have enticed service providers to turn to their partners for consideration of hosting the infrastructure.

 A New Value Proposition for IT Channel Partners

 By now it should be evident that traditional IT channel practices and partnerships that once guaranteed success are very different for cloud partnerships.
 Many partners are still unprepared to join the service based cloud revolution.
 The IT channel partners ecosystem that existed a mere decade ago will not sustain partners who: